deepshamenghani/guess-the-slang/README.md

 **Decision:** Host can transfer the facilitator role to another player mid-game.
 The game continues without losing state.

 This prevents the game from becoming hostage to one person's availability.

 ---

-## What I'd Do Differently

-A few decisions I'd revisit in a v2:

-1. **Allow rejoin within a grace window.** Currently, if a player drops mid-game, they can't rejoin (the join screen says "game has already started").
-A 30-second rejoin window would handle the "I lost wifi for a second" case without changing the broader design.

-2. **Fix the "Need at least 2 players" button label.** It actually requires 3 total (host + 2).
-Should say "Need 2 more players" when at 1, or "Need at least 3 players to start" generally.

-3. **Tighten RLS policies.** Database security is permissive (`USING true`) because the game has no PII at stake.
-For any version that stored real data, I'd add row-level policies that only allow updates to your own session.

-4. **Track word difficulty/freshness.** Right now words can repeat across games.
-A simple usage counter per word + per session could ensure variety.

-5. **Mobile-responsive testing.** Built and tested at desktop viewport.
-Office party games should work on phones — needs proper mobile QA.

----